nashville-software-school/front-end-curriculum/14-javascript-102/exercises/CONVERTER.md

       converted to.
   3. Create a block level element that will hold the text of the converted temperature.
-  4. Create a button that, when clicked, displays the converted.
+  4. Create a button that, when clicked, displays the converted temperature.
   5. Create another button that, when clicked, clears any text in the input field.
   6. Add an event handler to the input field that checks if the